zagui440s/personalCP/7-Django/6-back-end-apis/2-formatting-responses.md

 - `self.assertEquals(json.loads(response.content), preview_url)` asserts that the JSON response content, once loaded, is equal to the expected `preview_url`.

-By utilizing the `@patch` decorator and `unittest.mock` library, we can intercept and control the behavior of the `requests.get` function during testing.
+> By utilizing the `@patch` decorator and `unittest.mock` library, we can intercept and control the behavior of the `requests.get` function during testing.
 This allows us to simulate different API responses and test the behavior of our Django views without actually making real API calls.

+> Before running the test suite make sure to fix your answers and update fixtures since we added a type field to our Pokemon model.
+If you've been following along you could just use the fixtures and answers provided in the [example](./pokedex/)